SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

     VariableDeclaration(path) {
       const { declarations } = path.node;
       if (
-        declarations.length !== 1 || // The VariableDeclaration node must declare only ONE variable.
+        // The VariableDeclaration node must declare only ONE variable. declarations.length !== 1 ||
-        !t.isArrayExpression(declarations[0].init) // It's corresponding VariableDeclarator node must have an init property of type ArrayExpression
+        // It's corresponding VariableDeclarator node must have an init property of type ArrayExpression !t.isArrayExpression(declarations[0].init)
-      ) {
+      )
         return; //skip
-      }

       const stringArrayElements = [];
       for (const elementNode of declarations[0].init.elements) {
-        // ALL of the elements of the ArrayExpression_must be of type StringLiteral if (!t.isStringLiteral(elementNode)) {
+        // ALL of the elements of the ArrayExpression_must be of type StringLiteral if (!t.isStringLiteral(elementNode)) return;
-          return;
-        } else {
+        else {
-          stringArrayElements.push(elementNode); // Store a copy of all its elements in a variable }
+          // Store a copy of all its elements in a variable stringArrayElements.push(elementNode);
         }
+      }
-      const stringArrayName = declarations[0].id.name; // Store the string array's name in a variable
+      // Store the string array's name in a variable const stringArrayName = declarations[0].id.name;

-      // Traverse the container the string array resides in path.parentPath.traverse({
-        MemberExpression(innerPath) {
+      // Get the path of the identifier.
+By using this path, we ensure we will ALWAYS correctly refer to the scope of the array const idPath = path.get("declarations.0.id");
+      // Get the binding of the array. const binding = idPath.scope.getBinding(stringArrayName);

+      if (!binding) return;

+      const { constant, referencePaths } = binding;

+      // This wouldn't be safe if the array was not constant. if (!constant) return;
+      // This decides if we can remove the array or not.
+      // If there are any references to the array that cannot be replaced, it is unsafe to remove the original VariableDeclaration. let shouldRemove = true;

+      for (const referencePath of referencePaths) {
+        const { parentPath: refParentPath } = referencePath;
-          const { object, property, computed } = innerPath.node;
+        const { object, computed, property } = refParentPath.node;
-          if (
-            !t.isIdentifier(object) || // Is the referenced object is of type Identifier?
-            !computed || // Is the computed property set to true? object.name !== stringArrayName || // Is the name of the object's identifier is equal to the name of the string array's identifier?
+        // Criteria to be a valid path for replacement:
-            !t.isNumericLiteral(property) // Is the property node of type NumericLiteral?
+        // The refParent must be of type MemberExpression
+        // The "object" field of the refParent must be a reference to the array (the original referencePath)
+        // The "computed" field of the refParent must be true (indicating use of bracket notation)
+        // The "property" field of the refParent must be a numeric literal, so we can access the corresponding element of the array by index. if (
+          !(
+            t.isMemberExpression(refParentPath.node) &&
+            object == referencePath.node &&
+            computed == true &&
+            t.isNumericLiteral(property)
+          )
         ) {
-            return; // skip
+          // If the above conditions aren't met, we've run into a reference that can't be replaced.
+          // Therefore, it'd be unsafe to remove the original variable declaration, since it will still be referenced after our transformation has completed. shouldRemove = false;
+          continue;
         }
-          innerPath.replaceWith(stringArrayElements[property.value]); // Replace MemberExpression with computed value },
-      });

-      path.remove(); // Delete the string array since it's useless now path.stop(); //stop traversing after first declaration (the declaration for the master array) },
+        // If the above conditions are met:

+        // Replace the parentPath of the referencePath (the actual MemberExpression) with it's actual value.

+        refParentPath.replaceWith(stringArrayElements[property.value]);
+      }

+      if (shouldRemove) path.remove();
+    },
   };